tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

 We’ve built a new ``TESSLightCurve`` object called ``lc``.
-Note although we used the SPOC aperture mask you can pass your own aperture, (specified by a boolean ``numpy`` array) as seen in the `Making Custom Apertures tutorial <Making-Custom-Apertures.html>`__.
+Note although we used the SPOC aperture mask you can pass your own aperture, (specified by a boolean ``numpy`` array) as seen in the `Making Custom Apertures tutorial <Making-Custom-Apertures-Tutorial.html>`__.

-The above table displays all the lightcurve data.
+The above table displays all the light curve data.

 Metadata
 --------